haraka/Haraka/docs/plugins/auth/auth_vpopmaild.md

 ## Configuration

-Configuration is stored in `config/auth_vpopmaild.ini` and uses the INI style formatting.
+Configuration is stored in `config/auth_vpopmaild.ini` and uses INI style formatting.

 There are three configuration settings: